sevonj/ghm_docs/docs/formats/gmf2.md

 uint16_t command;  // GPU command?
 uint16_t num_v;    // Number of vertices in this strip
 ```
 'command' is always 0x99(?)

-It's probably a [Wii draw command](https://wiki.tockdom.com/wiki/Wii_Graphics_Code).
- 0x98 is (non-indexed) tri-strip, so maybe 0x99 is an indexed tri-strip.
+(Speculation) It's probably a [Wii draw command](https://wiki.tockdom.com/wiki/Wii_Graphics_Code).
+If 0x98 is (non-indexed) tri-strip, 0x99 for an indexed tri-strip makes it seem likely to be the same format.
+Grasshopper often made use of platform SDK formats.

 After the header you get vertices, which are all one of these types: